Extensive search for missing Shepparton man Simranjeet Bhullar - Shepparton News

 From the first location, a resident, 50, was charged with drug and firearm offences and bailed to appear at the Cobram Magistrates’ Court in September.

-● Cobram police officers are investigating a number of thefts from addresses across town last week.
+● Cobram police are investigating a number of thefts from addresses across town last week.

-The following day, a jumper was allegedly stolen from Bank St clothing store.
+The following day, a jumper was allegedly stolen from a Bank St clothing store.

 That same day, tools and two generators were taken from a work shed on Pye Rd.